Oaderogba2022/rain-matrix-cpp/index.md

 - RainDrop & DigitalRain Classes – Manage cascading characters dynamically.
 - Smooth Animation – Refreshes the screen 30 times per second.
-- Vivid Visuals – Brightly colored characters descend in a mesmerizing pattern.
+- Vivid Visuals – Brightly colored characters descend in a mesmerising pattern.

  Click on the different sections for more details!